 - Metro – There are 3 lines (green A, yellow B and red C) which cover the city.
 Lines A and B run east to west and line C from north to south.
 There are 3 stations in the city centre where 2 subway lines intersect:

 Můstek (lower end of Wenceslas Square) – lines A and B intersect Muzeum (upper end of Wenceslas Square) – lines A and C intersect Florenc (main bus station) – lines B and C intersect

 It takes about 2/3 minutes to transfer lines and transfers are well signposted.

 - Buses – the buses cover area where the tram and metro do not run.
 We used the bus to get us from our hotel to the old town and we rarely waited more than 2/3 mins for one – they run that often!

-- Trams – My personal favourite!!
-I had read that Tram 22 is the most scenic route so we had to take this one – which we did to the end of the line (during a blizzard!)
-It passes by Prague castle and I would highly recommend taking this tram as it is a lovely route.
+- Trams – Tram 22 is the most scenic route as it passes by Prague castle.
+I would highly recommend taking this tram as it is a lovely route.